xriss/freechange/readme.md

-This will include a few meg of historical json, so be warned we are very data heavy by default.
-See below for oprions to reduce this size.
+This will include a few meg of historical json, so be warned we are very data heavy.
+See below for options to reduce this size.

 	var freechange = require("freechange")